robisim74/angular-l10n/doc/spec.md

 These methods use the [Intl.Collator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Collator) object, a constructor for collators, objects that enable language sensitive string comparison.

-*N.B.
-This feature is not supported by all browsers, even with the use of `Intl.js`.*
+*This feature is not supported by all browsers, even with the use of `Intl.js`.*

 ## <a name="8"/>8 Services APIs